Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 \subsection{N-Modeling Estimators}

 When modeling $\lambda_0^Z$ is difficult (e.g., when $Z$ is continuous), an alternate strategy is to model $\lambda_1^N$.
-This motivates the $N$-modeling estimators, which require a correctly specified model for $\lambda_1^N$, the critical density for $N$, and rely on the empirical version of $\lambda_0^Z$, the critical density for $Z$.
+This motivates the N-modeling estimators, which require a correctly specified model for $\lambda_1^N$, the critical density for $N$, and rely on the empirical version of $\lambda_0^Z$, the critical density for $Z$.
 In the \textit{Pure Weighting} (PW) and \textit{Regress then Weight} (RW) estimators, $\lambda_1^N$ appears in a density ratio used to take a weighted average of the outcome or pseudo-outcome.
-Whereas, in the \textit{Sequential Expectation} (SE) estimator, an artificial sample $\triangle$ is created by simulating $N$ from $\lambda_1^N$.
-In the \textit{Weighted Sequential Expectation} (WSE) estimator, $\lambda_1^N$ plays two roles: simulating $N$ and appearing in the weight used to fit the initial outcome model. \begin{definition}[Artificial Sample $\triangle$] The artificial sample $G=\triangle$ is one with a joint distribution $\P_\triangle(N,Z,A_z,A_y)$ where $\P_\triangle(N|Z,A_z,A_y)\equiv \P_1(N|A_z,A_y)$ and $\P_\triangle(Z,A_z,A_y)\equiv \P_0(Z,A_z,A_y)$. \end{definition} We can construct the artificial sample $\triangle$ as follows: 1) Among the $G=1$ group, fit a model for $\lambda_1^{N}$; 2) For each person in the $G=0$ group, create as many clones as computationally feasible and delete their observed value of $N$; 3) Draw a simulated value of $N$ from $\hat{\lambda}_1^{N}$; 4) Stack the clones and discard the original copy.
+Whereas, in the \textit{Sequential Regression} (SR) estimator, an artificial sample $G=\triangle$ is created by simulating $N$ from $\lambda_1^N$.
+In the \textit{Sequential Weighted Regression} (SWR) estimator, $\lambda_1^N$ plays two roles: simulating $N$ and appearing in the weight used to fit the initial outcome model.